abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

            [ 1.72727273, -0.72727273,  0.09090909],
            [-0.04545455,  0.29545455, -0.06818182]])

-!!!
-Info ""
 You can also compute the [pseudoinverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_pseudoinverse) using `pinv`:

 ```py
 linalg.pinv(m3)